Headstorm/Truss/README.md

 ## Technology

-Truss is built on a functional architecture written in Scala using these major technologies
+Truss is built in Scala using these major technologies
   * Cats
   * Http4s
   * Doobie